aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.5.4 ####
+- New features:
+	- General options in GUI for changing SSL options and other global settings
+	- Add option to store state information in Appdata\Roaming instead of Local, Ticket #125
+	- Add mapping configuration options for Appointments (Enable or Disable mapping of reminders, attendees or the description body)
+	- Add Donate link to About Dialog
+	- Add context menu to options , which allows to open the cache directory
+- bug fixes:
+	- Fix mapping of ORG property to CompanyName and Department for vcards, ticket #127
+	- Catch COM Exceptions when trying to add invalid Outlook items in repositories, ticket #130
+	- Fix for unescaping relative urls for entity ids, ticket #129

 #### 1.5.3 ####
 - Avoid Nullreference Exception which prevents syncing when there are no proxy settings in config file, bug #124
 - set correct mime type text/vcard when putting contacts